killmaster/killmaster.github.io/collections/_posts/2019-03-24-the-tshirt-challenge.md

 >You have 108 minutes left to type your ID and these numbers: 04 08 15 16 23 42.

-Working on the first try, and telling us that we already have the data we needed from the Spectrum.
+Working on the first try, and telling us that we already have the data we need from the Spectrum.
 How nice!

 We decoded the numbers from the Agent ID we got from the Spectrum with the remaining key and got a link to a pastebin that said: